-- (1) Within the period of time agreed upon by the parties or determined by the arbitral tribunal, the claimant shall state
+(1) Within the period of time agreed upon by the parties or determined by the arbitral tribunal, the claimant shall state - and the respondent shall state their defence in respect of these particulars, unless the parties have otherwise agreed as to the required elements of those statements.

-- (a) the facts supporting his claim,
+- (a) the facts supporting their claim,

 - (b) the points at issue; and,

 - (c) the relief or remedy sought,

-and the respondent shall state his defence in respect of these particulars, unless the parties have otherwise agreed as to the required elements of those statements.

-- (2) Unless otherwise agreed by the parties or determined by the arbitral tribunal, the parties may: - (a) submit with their statements all documents they consider to be relevant; or, - (b) add a reference to the documents or other evidence they will submit. - (3) The respondent, in support of his case, may also submit a counter-claim or plead a set-off, which shall be adjudicated upon by the arbitral tribunal, if such counter-claim or set-off falls within the scope of the arbitration agreement. - (4) Unless otherwise agreed by the parties, either party may amend or supplement his claim or defence during the course of the arbitral proceedings, unless the arbitral tribunal considers it inappropriate to allow the amendment or supplement having regard to the delay in making it. - (5) Unless otherwise agreed by the parties or determined by the arbitral tribunal, the statement of claim and defence under this section shall be completed within a period of six months from the date the arbitrator or all the arbitrators, as the case may be, received notice, in writing of their appointment.
+(2) Unless otherwise agreed by the parties or determined by the arbitral tribunal, the parties may:

+- (a) submit with their statements all documents they consider to be relevant; or, - (b) add a reference to the documents or other evidence they will submit.

+(3) The respondent, in support of their case, may also submit a counter-claim or plead a setoff, which shall be adjudicated upon by the arbitral tribunal, if such counter-claim or set-off falls within the scope of the arbitration agreement.

+(4) Unless otherwise agreed by the parties, either party may amend or supplement their claim or defence during the course of the arbitral proceedings, unless the arbitral tribunal considers it inappropriate to allow the amendment or supplement having regard to the delay in making it.

+(5) Unless otherwise agreed by the parties or determined by the arbitral tribunal, the statement of claim and defence under this section shall be completed within a period of six months from the date the arbitrator or all the arbitrators, as the case may be, received notice, in writing of their appointment.